Aghaei-Dev/CSP-sudoku-solver/README.md

-# 🧠 Sudoku Solver with CSP, MRV & LCV Heuristics
+# 🧠 Sudoku Solver with CSP: MRV & LCV Heuristics

 A JavaScript-based Sudoku solver using Constraint Satisfaction Problem (CSP) techniques.
 It supports optional heuristics like **Minimum Remaining Values (MRV)** and **Least Constraining Value (LCV)** to improve performance. the **Degree** heuristic isnt work here because we have a graph with degree 3 for all nodes. means all cells are equal